5 Common Mistakes When Ordering HOA Documents (and How to Avoid Them)

 Mistake #4: Ordering the Wrong Documents

 What happens: The closer orders "just an estoppel" when they needed the full resale package.
 Or they order the resale package but forget the condo questionnaire.
-Three weeks into escrow, the buyer's agent asks for governing documents, or the lender needs the condo questionnaire, and a second order is placed — starting the clock over.
+Three weeks into escrow, the buyer's agent asks for governing documents, or the lender needs the condo questionnaire, and a second order goes out.
+The clock starts over.

-Why it happens: Management companies offer multiple "products" and it's not always clear what's included in each:
+Why it happens: Management companies offer multiple "products" and it's not always obvious what's included in each:

-- •"Estoppel Only" — just the financial status letter
+- •"Estoppel Only" is just the financial status letter

-- •"Disclosure Package" — usually comprehensive but varies by company
+- •"Disclosure Package" is usually the full set, but varies by company

-- •"Governing Documents Only" — no financial information
+- •"Governing Documents Only" has no financial information

-- •"Condo Questionnaire" — separate from everything above
+- •"Condo Questionnaire" is separate from everything above

 How to fix it: Order the complete package from the start.

-For every HOA property: order the full resale/disclosure package (which should include the estoppel, CC&Rs, bylaws, financial statements, insurance certificate, and reserve study).
+For every HOA property, order the full resale/disclosure package.
+That should include the estoppel, CC&Rs, bylaws, financial statements, insurance certificate, and reserve study.

-For every condo with a mortgage: also order the condo questionnaire.
-Don't wait for the lender to request it — by the time they do, you've lost a week.
+For every condo with a mortgage, also order the condo questionnaire.
+Don't wait for the lender to request it.
+By the time they do, you've already lost a week.

-When in doubt about what's included, call the management company and ask: "What's included in the full resale package?
-Does it include the estoppel/status letter, governing documents, financial statements, insurance certificate, and reserve study?"
-If anything is missing, add it to the order.
+If you're not sure what's included, call the management company and ask: "What's in the full resale package?
+Does it include the estoppel, governing documents, financial statements, insurance certificate, and reserve study?"
+If anything's missing, add it to the order.

-The extra $50-$100 for the full package versus the estoppel-only is cheap insurance against a second order.
+The extra $50-$100 for the full package versus estoppel-only is cheap insurance against a second order.

 Mistake #5: Not Reviewing Documents When They Arrive

 What happens: Documents arrive on day 12.
-The closer is busy with other files and flags the HOA documents for review "when I get to it."
-Day 18 rolls around and the closer finally opens the package — only to discover the estoppel shows a $4,000 seller balance that wasn't disclosed, or the insurance certificate is missing, or the special assessment disclosure triggers a lender concern.
+The closer is buried in other files and flags the HOA package for review "when I get to it."
+Day 18 rolls around.
+The closer finally opens it and discovers the estoppel shows a $4,000 seller balance that wasn't disclosed, or the insurance certificate is missing, or a special assessment disclosure triggers a lender concern.

-Now there are 12 days to closing, a problem that needs resolution, and no buffer.
+Now there are 12 days to closing, a real problem, and no buffer.

-Why it happens: HOA documents feel like a formality — paperwork that just needs to be filed.
-In reality, they're the source of some of the most significant closing issues: unexpected payoffs, lender concerns about HOA finances, buyer termination rights triggered by document review, and settlement statement adjustments.
+Why it happens: HOA documents feel like a formality.
+Paperwork that just needs to be filed.
+In reality, they're where some of the nastiest closing issues hide: unexpected payoffs, lender concerns about HOA finances, buyer termination rights triggered by document review, settlement statement adjustments that change the numbers for everyone.

 Create a review checklist: